 I find myself meeting with my Aperture Lane couples at least once - whether on video call or in person - to iron out details and to get familiar with their story so my team can be aware of any important dynamics on the wedding day

 You value having a connection with your vendors

 Apart from documenting events and weaving stories together, I'm a passionate educator.
 This calling to teach has extended, not only to my Aperture Lane brides, but to the Aperture Lane community as a whole.

 If you spend time on social media, join me on Wednesday evenings for Wednesday Wisdom by Aperture Lane where I share short videos with tips for planning your wedding photography and videography.

-Season 2 begins in January 2020 on Aperture Lane's IGTV, Facebook and Youtube channels.
+Season 3 is now live on Aperture Lane's Instagram and Youtube channels.

 Find the tips from Wednesday Wisdom and more in the Wedding Media Guide.
 Get your copy below.
 No booking required.